Azure/azure-resource-provider-sdk/docs/README.md

 You should expect two headers.
 The `content-type` header will be set to `application/xml`.
 The `x-ms-version` header will be set to `2012-03-01` or later.

-[ETags](http://en.wikipedia.org/wiki/HTTP_ETag) in request and response bodies allow Windows Azure to cache your results.
-Windows Azure ETags are [GUIDs](http://en.wikipedia.org/wiki/Globally_unique_identifier).
 You are expected to keep track of ETags since Windows Azure will retry failed operations with the same ETag.
+ETags in Request and Response bodies allows Windows Azure to cache your results.
+Read more about [Change Management using ETags](https://github.com/WindowsAzure/azure-resource-provider-sdk/tree/master/docs/etags.md).

 ###Making Responses
 Your RP should respond in less than 20 seconds to requests, otherwise Windows Azure will consider the operation timed out.